Bad blood. Lyles shoved by Bednarek after his win in 200 meters at US nationals

 As is common in a year after the Olympics — and in an era after Usain Bolt — track is a sport desperately in need of some energy.
 Who else to provide it than Lyles, the sport's most engaging character this side of Sha'Carri Richardson, who found herself in off-the-track headlines again this weekend.

-Up to now, track media and the runners themselves have tried to generate rivalries between Lyles and Erriyon Knighton (fizzled), Letsile Tebogo (beat him in the Olympics last year) and, of course, NFL receiver Tyreek Hill (supposed grudge match never took place).
+Up to now, track media and the runners themselves have tried to generate rivalries between Lyles and Erriyon Knighton (fizzled), or Lyles and Letsile Tebogo (beat him in the Olympics last year) or, of course, between Lyles and NFL receiver Tyreek Hill (supposed grudge match never took place).

 Turns out, they probably should have looked at the lane next to him.
 Bednarek has won silver and beaten Lyles the last two times they've lined up in the 200 at the Olympics, even though Lyles has had issues at both — in Tokyo with his mental health, then in Paris with COVID.